 Demonstrating openness in an unpredictable world doesn’t make us helpless, it makes us courageous.
 Letting our walls down in relationships doesn’t make us powerless, it makes us more connected.
 As the New Year approaches, we think about our goals, and the tools we’ll need to succeed when the clock strikes midnight.
-Vulnerability may be an underrated trait, but it’s essential to cultivate for 2018.
+Vulnerability may be an underrated trait, but it’s essential to cultivate.
 Here’s why we should embrace vulnerability and start daring greatly:

 According to research professor and author Dr. Brene Brown, vulnerability is uncertainty, risk and emotional exposure.
 Although it’s associated with shame and fear, this trait is also the core of hope, accountability and empathy.
 Peeling back your layers may not be comfortable, but it’s necessary to live whole heartedly.
 Brown’s research illustrates that what makes you vulnerable is what makes you feel alive.